Edinburgh Rugby: Professional era establishment: 1996

 For the 2005–06 season, the Edinburgh team found itself looking for a new coach after the departure of Frank Hadden to coach Scotland.
 Sean Lineen, then Glasgow Warriors assistant coach, was linked with the post before Todd Blackadder acquired the position for the season after a spell as interim coach.
 During the same season the team nickname was incorporated into the official name, which became the Edinburgh Gunners.
 The "Gunners" moniker was dropped on 29 September 2006, after the club had become Scottish rugby's first private franchise during the summer.
 The team name reverted to Edinburgh Rugby.
-One reason for the change was that the name The Gunners was already a registered Trademark of Arsenal Football Club.
-Another reason was the wish of the new owners for a re-branding, including a different name and the introduction of a new logo.
+One reason for the change was that the name The Gunners was already a registered trademark of Arsenal Football Club.

 Private ownership: 2006–07

 Scotland's first private franchise: 2006

 In 2006, it was announced that from the end of the 2005–06 season, Edinburgh would become a franchise.
 Finance would come from a private company headed by businessmen Alex and Bob Carruthers.
 This was thought to be a saving grace for Border Reivers.
 The team was thought to be the favourite to be folded, after the Scottish Rugby Union warned that funding problems could force it to scrap one of its Celtic League sides.
 The SRU was to retain a seat on the new company board and continue to provide development funding and support to the new owners.
-Following the departure of Todd Blackadder to join the Crusaders coaching setup in Super Rugby, Lynn Howells was appointed as head coach by Edinburgh's new Executive Chairman, Alex Carruthers.
+Following the departure of Todd Blackadder to join the Crusaders coaching setup in Super Rugby, Lynn Howells was appointed as head coach by Edinburgh's new executive chairman, Alex Carruthers.